abhinav503/TataNew/neu_assignment/README.md

 4. What is BuildContext?
 What is its importance?

     BuildContext is source to locate the widget in a **Widget Tree**.Each widget has its own BuildContext.
-Widget Tree doesnt create this context information, rather it's created by **Element Tree**.
+Widget Tree does not create this context information, rather it's created by **Element Tree**.

     Its importance are: